 Introduces the idea of sharing in a situation where there is a scarcity of resources.
 Increases listening comprehension and the use of critical-thinking skills.

 - count items and estimate numbers.

-- share a limited amount of resources (objects).
+- problem solve to share a limited amount of resources.

-- Copy of the book The Doorbell Rang (see Bibliographic References).
+- read-aloud copy of the book The Doorbell Rang (see Bibliography).

 - 12 manipulatives for each child, such as blocks or counting chips